Trespass by License Holder with an Openly Carried Handgun: Texas Penal Code §30.07

 (ii) appears in contrasting colors with block letters at least one inch in height; and

-You can be charged with Trespass by License Holder with an Openly Carried Handgun if the state’s attorneys believe that each of the elements of 30.07(a) as described in the section above have been met.
+You can be charged with Trespass by License Holder with an Openly Carried Handgun in Texas if the state’s attorneys believe that each of the elements of 30.07(a) as described in the section above have been met.

 It is a defense to prosecution under this section that the license holder was personally given notice by oral communication described by Subsection (b) and promptly departed from the property.

-^6.
-Texas Penal Code §30.07(e-1), (e-2) and (e-3), as enacted by HB 302, 86th Texas Legislature, effective September 1, 2019 –
+^7.
+Texas Penal Code §30.07(e-1), (e-2) and (e-3), as enacted by HB 302, 86th Texas Legislature, Section 3–

 (e-1) It is a defense to prosecution under this section that: